 Raped at the age of six and orphaned by the age of nine, Betty Makoni somehow managed to stay strong, survive and put herself through school by selling fruits and vegetables.
 In 1999 she founded the Girl Child Network (GCN) in response to Zimbabwe’s pandemic of child sexual abuse, especially that of young girls.
 Her organization is spread over 35 of Zimbabwe’s 58 districts.
 She has clubs at schools that informs girls and encourages them to speak out and report on abuse.
 She has also built three “empowerment villages” or homes for abuse victims whom she feeds, provides with medical care and educates.
 She has fought against the exploitation and abuse of girls at the highest levels of society, in the process becoming a target of state harassment and receiving many death threats.
 To date, Betty has saved more than 7,000 (some estimates say as many as 35,000) girls from abuse, child labor, forced marriages, human trafficking and sexual assault.

 According to the United Nations, there were 185 documented attacks on schools and hospitals in 2012 by armed groups opposed to girls’ education.
 According to Razia Jan, she hears about girls attacked with acid or being poisoned every single day.
 Despite the threats, she opens the doors of her Zabuli Education Center every school day.
-In this 2-storey, 14-room building, 354 girls from the surrounding seven villages are receiving a free education.
+In this 2-story, 14-room building, 354 girls from the surrounding seven villages are receiving a free education.
 To keep students safe, Razia’s school is surrounded by a stone wall, there are guards and staff that open and inspect classrooms every day to check the air and water quality.
 They are so scared of poisoning that children are accompanied to the bathrooms to make sure they do not drink tap water.
 At the Zabuli Education Center, one year’s tuition fees per girl are $300.
 Razia covers the school fees through donations made to her non-profit organization, Razia’s Ray of Hope, based in the USA.

 Hestie lives in Pretoria, South Africa.
 She is in absolute awe of the people on this list and the work that they do.